tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 MPinc        =
 MPlib        =
 ```
 When you used `make install` after compiling your MPI, it should have installed your MPI library to the directory you gave it.
 Set `MPdir` to that directory.
 Now, the next flag, `MPinc`, is asking for the "include" directory, where all of the header files necessary for compilation live.
 There should be a folder called `include` inside of the `MPdir` directory that has exactly that.
 So, set `MPinc` to that, `$(MPdir)/include`.
 Then, you need to tell the compiler where the library object files are, which is what actually gets executed during runtime, versus the include files necessary for compilation.
 That lives in the same `MPdir` folder within a `lib` folder, and inside that folder, there should be a file called `libmpi.a`.
 If not, look inside that folder with `ls` and see what's there and what's missing!
+If you used a module, leave this blank.
 ### BLAS
 Now you need to tell the compiler where your BLAS comes from.
 Thankfully, it's pretty similar.
 Look for the LA variables, they should look like this:
 ```